MichaelJBerk/ZmanimKit/GetStarted.md

 	let hebrewName = daf.name()
 	let transliteratedName = daf.nameTransliterated()

-8. Conclusion
+8. Conclusion <a name="conclusion"></a>
 ---
 There is still a small handfull of things I would like to add, but this library is definitely usable.
-I am in the process of implementing KosherSwift into my app, [YidKit](yidkit.com).
+I am in the process of implementing KosherSwift into my app, [YidKit](http://yidkit.com).

 Remember to provide your users with an adequate way to configuare a way for you to obtain their location.
 The primary cause of complaints in three years was nearly always a user who didn't know how to tell my apps where they were.